HeheJuice/OneUI-Lockscreen-Font-EXT/HeheJuice/HelpNote.md

 6. Q : Unable to adjust the Clock Size freely?
 Or Buggy Clock UI?

 - A : Try Disable "Card" Notifications on Lockscreen , Use "Dots" or "Icons"
+     - In Settings App - Notification - Lockscreen

 7. Q : Source of this project and credits?